Frequently asked questions

-On your first Wednesday night, we’ll help you find a set of bowls that’s the right size for your hands—the club has bowls you can use, in sizes ranging from Donald Trump to gorilla paws.
-We'll ask you to sign a visitor’s waiver, so you can’t sue us if you drop a bowl on your foot.
+When you come for a free intro session, we’ll help you find a set of bowls that’s the right size for your hands—the club has bowls you can use, in sizes ranging from Donald Trump to gorilla paws.
+We’ll ask you to sign a waiver, so you can’t sue us if you drop a bowl on your foot.

-One of the club coaches will work with you and any other new bowlers who come out.
-Your coach will go over some of the basics of the game, including how to hold and roll the bowl, how to throw the jack, how to score, and the basic rules.
-You’ll practise your delivery, and we’ll probably play a few practice ends, but you won’t get in a full game on your first night.
+One of the club members will work with you and any other new bowlers who come out to get you playing as quickly as possible.
+You may not play a full game on your first visit, but we’ll go over some of the basics of the game, including how to hold and roll the bowl, how to score, and some basic rules.
+You’ll practise your delivery, and we’ll play a few practice ends.

 What’s a jitney?